DS3Lab/cognival-cli/README.md

         parametrizations are required
         - edit-cog-source-params: Whether to edit parameters of the cognitive source.
 In general, this is only required when in the case of a multi-feature source, not all features are to be evaluated.
+        - scope: Specifies the scope for meta-parameters and -arguments (modalities, 'all').
+Either 'all' (all installed embeddings/cog. sources) or 'config (configuration only).
+In the latter case, no automatic insertion of missing sources occurs.
+If  set to None (default), the scope is 'all' if the configuration is empty and 'config' after adding the first source-embedding pair(s).